Top Ten Things I Learned Writing My Latest Gay Romance

 Cover for Swept Away

-I have a cover for my new short story “Swept Away” (coming soon to Goodreads and sloanparker.com).
+I have a cover for my new short story “Swept Away,” my free gay anniversary story.

 Blurb for Swept Away